Coconut Telefax: 10/22/18

 During the Aruba Art Fair 2018, four different murals were produced in San Nicolas, all of them embodying this year’s theme of bird conservation.
 One of the murals was created on the Citgo refinery wall by Portuguese visual artist and illustrator Diogo Machado.

-Arts, Design, and Marketing), and he spent a few years working in design studios in Portugal, followed by an eight-month stint in Munich, Germany.
+He has a degree in graphic design from Lisbon’s Institute of Visual Arts, Design, and Marketing, and he spent a few years working in design studios in Portugal, followed by an eight-month stint in Munich, Germany.

 In 2008, fascinated with the aesthetic possibilities of symmetrical patterning and tessellations, he shortened his moniker and began redirecting his focus towards working with and reinterpreting the language of traditional tile design, and that of the Portuguese tin-glazed ceramic azulejo in particular.